rgcgithub/regenie/docs/docs/install.md

 `make docker-test`
 (add `HAS_BOOST_IOSTREAM=1` if compilation was done with Boost Iostream library).

-Docker images can alternatively be obtained from the [Github repository](https://github.com/rgcgithub/regenie/packages).
+Docker images are available in the
+[Github repository](https://github.com/rgcgithub/regenie/packages).

 ##Computing requirements